Skip to main content

 Why this matters for home services right now

 AI has stopped being a novelty in local search and become a real discovery channel.
-In BrightLocal's 2026 Local Consumer Review Survey, 45% of consumers said they used an AI tool like ChatGPT, Gemini, or Perplexity to find a local business in the past year, up from just 6% a year earlier.
-That made AI the third most-used way people find local businesses, behind only Google and Facebook, and ahead of Yelp.
-The age group leading that shift, 30 to 44 year olds at 64%, is the core homeowner demographic that pays for restoration, garage door, HVAC, and plumbing work.
+BrightLocal's 2026 Local Consumer Review Survey found 45% of US consumers used an AI tool to find a local business in the past year, up from 6% (1,002 respondents).
+That made AI the third most-used way people find local businesses, behind Google and Facebook and ahead of Yelp.
+The age group leading that shift, 30-to-44-year-olds at 64%, is the core homeowner demographic that pays for restoration, garage door, HVAC, and plumbing work.

 The strategy that gets a home services company cited